RIKEN-RCCS/MilvusVisor/docs/raspberry_pi4.md

 MilvusVisor has support for Raspberry Pi 4 environments.
 We tested "Raspberry Pi 4 Computer Model B"

+Note that MilvusVisor with multiple cores is unstable now (See #10 for details).
+Therefore, the following description assumes booting a guest Linux with a single core (i.e. booting with the `nosmp` boot option).

 ## Restricts
 We currently support Only single core boot.
 Please add "nosmp" boot option, Otherwise Linux can boot, but MilvusVisor will not work fine.